sahilladhani/etax-library-case-study/README.md

 ### 🖥️ Desktop Application (WinForms / .NET Framework + SQL Server)
 - Created a **desktop research suite** supporting offline caching and synced access to licensed document data.
-- Integrated a custom **licensing engine** using SKGL and VB.NET to prevent piracy.
+- Integrated a custom **licensing engine** in VB.NET to prevent piracy.
 - Delivered as a **click-to-install package** bundled with SQL Server Express and fonts via InnoSetup.

 ### 🔐 License Key Generator (VB.NET)
-- Built a hardware-bound **keygen and license validation system** in VB.NET using SKGL.
+- Built a hardware-bound **keygen and license validation system** in VB.NET.
 - Designed for limited-time and device-specific activation to ensure compliance.

 ### 🧠 Document Database (SQL Server)